impfen/vanellus-inoeg/README.md

 npm run test
 ```

-These tests require a running Kiebitz test instance with appointments and storage services, as well as a readable `002_admin.json` key file in the Kiebitz settings directory.
-The default directory is `../services/settings/test`.
-You can change the directory and service ports by setting the `KIEBITZ_SETTINGS`, `KIEBITZ_APPOINTMENTS_PORT` and `KIEBITZ_STORAGE_PORT` environment variables.
+These tests require a running Kiebitz test instance with appointments and
+storage services, as well as a readable `002_admin.json` key file in the Kiebitz
+settings directory.
+The default directory is `test_backend/keys`.
+You can change
+the directory and service ports by setting the `KIEBITZ_SETTINGS`,
+`KIEBITZ_APPOINTMENTS_PORT` and `KIEBITZ_STORAGE_PORT` environment variables.

+If you want to test with the REST insted of the JSONRPC protocol, you can do
+that by setting the `KIEBITZ_USE_REST` envionment variable to `true`.